Inc44/dotfiles/COMMAND.md

 `command | grep pattern`: Filters the output of a command, showing only lines that match a specified pattern

+`conda list`: Display all installed packages in the current environment

+`conda env list`: Show a list of all conda environments

 `cp path1 path2`: Copy by overwriting the file or directory at `path1` to `path2`

+`faillock --user user --reset`: Reset the faillock counter for user `user`

 `fc-list`: Display all available fonts and styles